dustinlyons/nixos-config/README.md

 ## Appendix
 ### Why Nix Flakes
 **Reasons to jump into flakes and skip `nix-env`, Nix channels, etc**
-- Flakes work just like other package managers-- `npm`, `cargo`, `poetry`, `composer`, etc.
+- Flakes work just like other package managers you already know: `npm`, `cargo`, `poetry`, `composer`, etc. Channels work more like traditional Linux distributions (like Ubuntu), which most devs don't know.
 - Flakes encapsulate not just project dependencies, but Nix expressions, Nix apps, and other configurations in a single file.
-It's all there.
+It's all there in a single file.
+This is nice.
 - Channels lock all packages to one big global `nixpkgs` version.
-Flakes lock each package to specific versions, which is a higher level of precision and reproducibility compared to channels.
+Flakes lock each individual package to a version, which is more precise and makes it much easier to manage overall.
 - Flakes have a growing ecosystem (See [Flake Hub](https://flakehub.com/) or [Dev Env](https://devenv.sh/)), so you're future-proofing yourself.

-Just go flakes.
-Make it easier on yourself.

 ### NixOS Components

 | Component                   | Description                                     |